COMITA LAB @ YALE SCHOOL OF THE ENVIRONMENT

 Picture

-Luke received his PhD from Tulane University where he focused on patterns of genetic and species diversity of palm tree communities in Ecuador.
+Luke joined the lab as a postdoc in 2019 and is now an Associate Research Scientist.
+He received his PhD from Tulane University where he focused on patterns of genetic and species diversity of palm tree communities in Ecuador.
 Following his PhD, he was a postdoctoral researcher at UCLA working on the genomics of climate adaptation in oak trees.
-Since joining the Comita Lab in 2019, he has been researching the effects of extreme climate events like El Niño on tropical tree communities across multiple sites in Panama.
+His current research in the lab focuses on the effects of water availability and extreme climate events like El Niño on tropical tree communities across multiple sites in Panama.
+Luke also works with the Fundación para la Conservación de los Andes Tropicales to conserve biodiversity and promote the social and economic well-being of local communities in the Chocó rainforests of northwestern Ecuador.
 Read more about Luke's research here.

 Dr. Nohemi Huanca Nunez